 How to Half Double Crochet (hdc)

-A half double crochet is quite similar to a single crochet and double crochet, but with a few minor differences.
-A half double crochet is started with a YO (yarn over) the hook, unlike a single crochet where no yarn over is made.
+The HDC stitch is quite similar to the single and double crochet stitches, but with a few minor differences.
+A half double crochet is started with a Yarn Over (YO) the hook, unlike a single crochet where no yarn over is made.

-To make it different from a double crochet, at the end of the stitch you pull through three loops on the hook instead of continuing on.
+The difference of a half double crochet from a double crochet, is that at the end of the stitch you’ll pull through three loops on the hook instead of just continuing on.